hparsa741/NBS/README.md

 The suggested process consists of a relational database (e.g PostgreSQL) to create unique sequential ids (as job_log_id and store job information) and Hive to store page count data.
 As soon as job triggered to run a unique id is assigned and inserted into relational database along with run_user, start time, end time as well as later insertion of other job statistics such as file size, byte processed, cpu consumption, run status (running, schrduled, completed, failed, etc), etc. The job log for each job id will be store in `./job_logs/job_{job_log_id}_{date}.log` for debuging and future references.
 To log the job events, a logging module like python logger or on shell `nohup python precess_wiki_page_count.py | tee ./job_logs/job_{job_log_id}_{date}.log &` can be used.
 The Hive table partioned by year, month, day and hour to ensures faster data retrieval.
-The data pipline gets date and hour of page count as arguments and download the file from external repository if not downloaded and inject data into Hive table if not injected previously; download and injection can be forced re-run with an option in case.
+The data pipline gets date and hour of page count as arguments and download the file from external repository if not downloaded and inject data into Hive table if not injected previously; download and injection can be forced re-run with an option in case otherwise they are skipped to ensure the process is idempotent.
 Then wiki page count data analysis can be performed by querying against the Hive table.